 MIM - Curriculum

 The Master of Information Management (MIM) is a unique cross-disciplinary degree program that gives you both a solid foundation in information management and the flexibility to pursue your own interests and needs.
-The required core courses provide you with grounding in the technical, design, and managerial aspects of information management.
-You can then build on this foundation by selecting one of the three specializations.
+The required core courses provide you with grounding in the technical, design, and managerial aspects of information management.To ensure that you can make the most of your MIM coursework, you must take these core courses during your first 18 credits.
+You can then build on this foundation by selecting one of the eight available specializations.

 MIM Required Courses

 All MIM students must complete the core courses along with the requirements for a chosen MIM specialization.
 MIM core courses (INFM 600, 603, 605, and 612) provide a foundation of skills and knowledge related to information, technology, user analysis, and management.
 They are also opportunities for you to determine which aspects of information management you find most interesting and useful.

 Students who have previosuly successfully completed coursework and/or have work experience that provide a comparable, systematic coverage of the skills, knowledge, and issues discussed in INFM 603, 605, or 612 core courses, may be able to waive the course.
 Core course exemption criteria can be found here.
 Information about the waiver process can be found here.

 The following courses comprise the academic core of the MIM program:

 - INFM 600 Information Environments - Role and function of information in organizations; organizational environment and its influence on internal and external communication, organizational structure and management, organizational culture, information flow, organizational identity.
 Shared mental models and group decision making.
 Differences among types of organizations.
 Information policy.